Payroll reporting basics

 No. Online payments must be paid in full.
-Interim reporting is a form of a payment plan, since full annual deposits are not required up front on interim reporting.
+Payroll reporting is a form of a payment plan, since full annual deposits are not required up front on payroll reporting.
 If you begin online reporting during a policy period, there may be a debit or credit balance from previous reports.
 In regards to partial payments of last reports, please see the next Frequently Asked Question topic.

 Do I have to pay my last report if the deposit will cover the last reporting period?